gxf1212/notes/research/AA-MD-FEP.md

 ## MD workflow

 Not using?
-He has provided me a full workflow
+He has provided me a full set of files (top, gro)

 > Maybe we need to confirm the end state conformation....
 >